 Following guidance from our local health department, MTSD designed a framework of decision-making factors for assessing the safety of its students and staff by tracking key data points related to the spread and current risk of COVID-19 infection in our area and within our school buildings.

-The above thresholds were developed with input from our local and state health departments.
-Any time new information is shared, the district will adjust to maintain alignment with such input and recommendations
+The school district’s use of Burden data to inform decisions will be made in conjunction with the recommendations of our local health department.
+When new information is shared, the District will adjust to maintain alignment with such input and recommendations.

 During an active pandemic, we anticipate a greater likelihood of absences by our regular employees along with the potential for the more limited availability of substitute staff members.
 Additionally, student absence due to illness will likely increase.
 To ensure our ability to provide adequate student supervision at a minimum and effective learning opportunities for our students in our preferred state, we will monitor employee and student attendance on a daily, weekly, and monthly basis.
 Further, daily communication between the district and its contracted service partners ensures that all staff needed to support on campus learning are available as well.
 Monitoring the availability of our contracted services employees includes tracking trends that will help identify the need to enact contingency plans.

-MTSD has constructed a dashboard to reflect COVID-19 data from the Mequon and Thiensville zip codes (53092 and 53097) over a two-week period that impact our ability to shift across instructional scenarios.
-If data associated with the community spread of COVID-19 improves, the school district stands ready to immediately shift into providing both on campus and distance learning options to families.
+MTSD has constructed the dashboard below that includes data associated with both internal and external decision-making factors.
 The dashboard has been constructed using data from the Wisconsin Department of Health Services and Washington Ozaukee Health Department.